matloff/R-vs.-Python-for-Data-Science/README.md

 R-vs.-Python debates in the Data Science community.
 As a professional computer scientist and statistician, I hope to shed some useful light on the topic.
-I have potential bias &mdash; I've written 4 R-related books, and currently serve as Editorr-in-Chief of the *R Journal* &mdash; but I hope this analysis will be considered fair and helpful.
+I have potential bias &mdash; I've written 4 R-related books, and currently serve as Editor-in-Chief of the *R Journal* &mdash; but I hope this analysis will be considered fair and helpful.

 ## Elegance